SamarthMR/SamarthMR/README.md

 </p>

 ### Hi there 👋
-#### I am a Data Science aspirant looking for new job roles to make a career in Data Science/Data Analysis.
+#### I am a Datacamp certified Data Scientist looking for new job roles to make a career in Data Science/Data Analysis.
 Highly analytical and smart learner eager to apply my two years of self-learning Python experience and one year of Data Analysis, SQL and R programming experience to some good use by contributing to the open source.
 Passionate worker with creative background excited to expand skill set !!

 - 🔭 I’m currently working on Data Science Open-source projects using real-time data.